About

 Careers With CCHPBC

 The employees of the College of Complementary Health Professionals of BC (CCHPBC) work in a team-based environment where the contributions of each individual are valued.
-We take pride in offering our employees salaries and a comprehensive benefits package that is competitive within our industry.
+We take pride in offering our employees salaries and a comprehensive benefits package that are competitive within our industry.
 We also encourage and provide the support needed for each person to develop their professional skills.
 We focus on creating and maintaining a workforce that honours inclusivity and diversity.